 Change the 3rd paragraph as follows:

 Discussion: the following paragraph allocates the RUs for unassociated non-AP STAs as in the HE MAC.
 However, this is to be avoided in LC HE MAC due to the high collision probabilities it may cause.
+Related to modification for UL RA.

 An AP transmitting a Trigger frame that contains at least one User Info field with AID12 subfield indicating allocation of one or more contiguous RA-RUs for unassociated non-AP STAs should ensure that the number of bits following the last bit of SCH is at least 4 × NDBPS for a non-HT PPDU, HT PPDU or VHT PPDU, or NDBPS for an HE PPDU, where SCH is the last User Info field with AID12 subfield equal to either 2045 or 2046.
-This paragraph does not apply to the LC.
+This paragraph may not apply to the LC.

 26.5.2.2.4 Allowed settings of the Trigger frame fields and TRS Control subfield